krl/kosc/README.txt

   - add namespace exploration using cl-zeroconf

 changes
+  2009-05-05 - changes by Kristoffer Ström.
+     - renamed the package to kosc to avoid name collisions since i broke the API
+     - Added encoding of OSC type symbol
+     - Lisp ratio converted to float
   2009-11-24 - changes by Kristoffer Ström.
      - no extra features, just some minor fixes with timetags and bundle encoding
   2007-02-20
      - version 0.5
      - Allegro CL float en/decoding from vincent akkermans <vincent.akkermans@gmail.com>